LDeLaRosa13/m0_fe_conditionals/selfEval.md

 # Self Evaluation
 1. How confident do you feel in your understanding and fluency with the comparison operators?
+I currently feel okay about them but wouldn't feel confident without a cheat sheet
 1. How confident do you feel in your understanding and fluency with the logical operators?
+I feel okay here but will definitely need more practice and repetition.
 1. How confident do you feel in your understanding and fluency with the if statements?
+These are what I currently feel the most confident with, I'd say 6/10
 1. How much time did you spend on this lesson/topic?
 How did that line up with your time estimate?
+I've spent more time on this than any other lesson so far.
+It took way longer than I anticipated.
 1. What do you still need to practice or learn?
 How will you do that?
 Do you need to adjust your calendar in order to do that?
+I still need to practice everything.
+I need to heavily review github and the lesson from today.
+I will note everything that i struggle with and spend time reviewing over the next few weeks before Mod 1.
 1. What questions do you still have?
 How will you get the answers you need?
+I don't have any specific questions at this time but when I do have things come up, my group has been amazing at helping each other out.
+They will be my first stop!